SuneelGudipati/Jenkins/Jenkins_Pipeline_Setup.md

    - Check the installed Java version to confirm the installation:
      ```bash
      java -version
+   - Check the installed Java version to confirm the installation:
+     ```bash
+     find /usr -name java
      ```
 ---

 #### 4. **Configure Java Environment Variables**